 - Expanded capabilities to Bitcoin, unlocking new utilities on other verticals like payments, DeFi, NFTs, and other market venues.

 Bitcoin-based protocols like the Lightning Network, Rootstock, Stacks, Liquid Network, and Bitcoin rollup projects bring scalability and programmability to the Bitcoin network.
 Collectively, they demonstrate what the next phase of growth for the network could look like.

 Below is an overview of their functionality:

 Lightning Network is a Layer-2 payment protocol built on top of the Bitcoin blockchain.
 It was designed as a scalability solution to reduce network congestion using payment channels to handle Bitcoin micropayments off-chain.
 Lightning Network allows a channel to be established directly between two parties who want to make a transaction, where it is able to bypass the main blockchain.

 Lightning Network enables multiple transactions to be conducted without needing global consensus and confirmation on Bitcoin’s mainchain.
-As a result, transactions are near instant, and the fees are extremely low.
+As a result, transactions are nearly instant, and the fees are lower.
 It has thus far provided an effective solution to the issue around Bitcoin’s scalability with the capability to handle high-volume transaction processing with ease.

 Multi-party transactions and payment routing are securely carried out on Lightning Network through hashed timelock contracts (HTLCs), a smart contract that enables the recipient to receive funds once certain conditions are met within a certain time period (or block time).

-For full details on how the Lightning Network works, read Bitcoin Payments: What Is the Lightning Network?
+For more details on how the Lightning Network works, read Bitcoin Payments: What Is the Lightning Network?

 Rootstock for Faster and Cheaper Transactions